 The Government adopted a liberal aviation policy in 2005.
 The country provides a virtually unlimited number of third and fourth freedom rights to foreign airlines, as well as some fifth freedom rights, a rare phenomenon worldwide.
 A Common Aviation Area Agreement was signed with the EU in December 2010.
 The agreement facilitates the integration of Georgia's air transport sector into the European aviation standards and rules framework.
 As a result of the liberal regulatory framework and the growth in the hospitality sector, the number of foreign airlines operating in Georgia has been consistently increasing in recent years, and before the impact of COVID-19 in 2019, Georgia was served by more than 50 foreign airlines.
+In 2023, a total of 55 foreign airlines operate in Georgia.
+This includes 3 cargo airlines and 52 passenger airlines.

-As of 2022, the airlines operating scheduled flights through Georgian international airports are as follows:
+For of 2023, the airlines operating scheduled flights through Georgian international airports are as follows:

 Airport Airlines Destinations

-Tbilisi 43 46
+Tbilisi 44 46

-Batumi 25 22
+Batumi 23 19

-Kutaisi 4 28
+Kutaisi 6 39